-As part of the DoD/DHS Software Assurance Working Groups and the NIST SAMATE project, MITRE fostered the creation of a community of partners from industry, academia, and government to develop, review, use, and support a common weaknesses dictionary/encyclopedia that can be used by those looking for weaknesses in code, design, or architecture as well as those teaching and training software developers about the code, design, or architecture weaknesses that they should avoid due to the security problems they can have on applications, systems, and networks.
+As part of the DoD/DHS SwA working groups and the NIST SAMATE project, MITRE fostered the creation of a community of partners from industry, academia, and government to develop, review, use, and support a common weaknesses dictionary that can be used by those looking for weaknesses in code, design, or architecture as well as those teaching and training software developers about the code, design, or architecture weaknesses that they should avoid due to the security problems they can have on applications, systems, and networks.
 The effort is called the Common Weakness Enumeration (CWE) initiative.
 The work from PLOVER became the major source of content for draft one of the CWE dictionary.

 An important element of the CWE initiative is to be transparent to all on what we are doing, how we are doing it, and what we are using to develop the CWE dictionary.
-We believe this transparency is important during the initial creation of the CWE dictionary so that all of the participants in the CWE community will feel comfortable with the end result and won't be hesitant about incorporating CWE into what they do.
+We believe this transparency is important during the initial creation of the CWE dictionary so that all of the participants in the CWE community are comfortable with the end result and will not be hesitant about incorporating CWE into what they do.
 Figure 1 shows the overall CWE context and community involvement of the effort.
-We believe the transparency should also be available participants and users that will come after the initial CWE dictionary are available on the CWE Web site [7] so all of the publicly available source content is being hosted on the site for anyone to review or use for their own research and analysis.
+We believe the transparency should also be available to participants and users that will visit after the initial CWE dictionary is available on the CWE Web site [7]; all of the publicly available source content is being hosted on the site for anyone to review or use for their own research and analysis.

-Figure 1: The CWE Effort's Context & Community
+Figure 1: The CWE Effort's Context and Community

-Currently over forty two organizations, shown in the Table, are participating in the creation and population of the CWE dictionary.
+Currently, more than 41 organizations, shown in Table 1 (see page 6), are participating in the creation and population of the CWE dictionary.